houminz/hugo-theme-cosmos/exampleSite/content/docs/usage/getting-started.md

 ## Markdown your thoughts

 You can write your thoughts using any text editors as you like.
-All you need to do is to spend few minutes to learn [[markdown-syntax]] which is simple enough.
+All you need to do is to spend few minutes to learn [[posts/markdown-syntax | Markdown Syntax]] which is simple enough.

 Hugo Cosmos recommends some stands out of them:
 - [Typora](https://typora.io): An excellent markdown editor/render with seamless live preview.